turnkeylinux-apps/drupal10/README.rst

      system requires at least 2GB+ free memory (physical &/or virtual; i.e. swap - a temporary swap file is acceptable).

-- Bundled Drupal 9 modules and dependencies (installed to /var/www/drupal9/web/modules - new default for Drupal9):
+- Bundled Drupal 10 modules and dependencies (installed to /var/www/drupal10/web/modules - new default for Drupal10):

    - `Field group`_: Allows fields to be grouped together.
    - `Google analytics`_: Adds Google Analytics js tracking code to all your site's pages.
-   - `Honeypot`_: A honeypot for deterring spam bots from completing forms on your site  (additionally uses timestamp method).
    - `Imce`_: Powerful image file uploader and browser, with support for on the fly resizing.
    - `PathAuto`_: Auto-generate search engine friendly URLs (SEO).